 “Risk managers should be able to prioritize risks by ensuring increased visibility of the functions of risk management at every level.
 They should identify areas of a project that require more attention.
-A good risk manager should have excellent communication skills in order to effectively convey information concerning business risks.
+A good risk manager should have excellent communication skills to convey information concerning business risks effectively.

 13. How Is A Risk Workshop Conducted?

-The interviewer wants to assess if you are familiar with the process of conducting a risk workshop.
+The interviewer wants to assess if you are familiar with conducting a risk workshop.

 Tip 1: Describe how a risk workshop is conducted

 Tip 2: Briefly explain each phase to give weight to your answer

 “A risk workshop is one of the tools that risk managers use to enable people to understand risks, how risks can hamper business objectives, and how risks relate to an organization’s strategies.
 To effectively conduct a risk workshop, I would have five phases:

 - Leader introduction – this involves winning the support of the leadership in using the workshop to assess and identify risks.
 The top management makes the workshop essential since employees will listen to them more than other managers.